Nifty Aug futures trade at premium

-Reliance Industries, HDFC Bank and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and SBI were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2020 F&O contracts will expire on 27 August 2020.